docketanalyzer/docketanalyzer/README.md

 ## Document OCR

-We have a simple utility for OCR and extracting text from PDFs.
+We have a simple utility for extracting text from PDFs.
 This is mostly taken from Free Law Project's [Doctor](https://github.com/freelawproject/doctor).
-The main tweak is that ours preserves page breaks.
+The main tweak is that `extract_pages` preserves page breaks.

 You should install `tesseract` on your system to leverage OCR.